rarellanoc/earned_automation/README.md

 For instance: y (youtube) starting 12/7 each 30 days.
 Same for i (instagram), n (newsletter) and l (live).

+csv 1 or 0 changes between commas and tabs.

+or

-This third one (not tested yet propperly) but works fine for longer periods (in a two year span).
+This third one (not tested yet properly) but works fine for longer periods (in a two year span).
 Labels removed.

 ```shell
 python dissemination_long_period.py -a 28 4 180 -b 28 5 180 -c 26 4 180 -d 27 4 180 > output_ipc_test.csv
 ```

-csv 1 or 0 changes between commas and tabs.